 Outside of claims made by the landlord or agent, the refund of bond money can be delayed due to various reasons such as paperwork and processing delays.
 Errors on the form containing bank details can also cause delays for several days.

 And that is where bond loans come in.
-Many loan providers such as Jacaranda Finance provide bond loans on low credit ratings.
+Many loan providers provide bond loans on low credit ratings.
 Online applications are quick and near instantaneous.

 About Bond Loans

 Bond loans are a form of unsecured personal loan.
 The money is lent to the tenant to use for the bond and lodging with the local rental bond authority.
 Depending on the amount required, the bond loan can also help with miscellaneous expenses such as moving costs.

 Regardless of the amount lent to tenants, bond loans are generally classified into two types.
 Some have an interest fee, and some don’t.
 The loans without interest rely on associated fees to generate a profit.
 They often cost the same as bond loans with an interest fee.

 What To Do If the Bond is Subject to a Claim?

 The best way to avoid a bond dispute is to maintain good communication with the landlord or agent.
 You should also do your best to maintain documentation of the property.
 Take pictures and videos of the property before moving in.

 During your stay at the property, make sure to report any maintenance or repairs required.
 Keep track of any damage that you have caused.
 It’s better to fix the damages you have caused during your stay than to deal with them after you’ve left the property.

 If there is a bond claim, try not to get upset and maintain your professional decorum.
 Most bond claims are for property damage, rental arrears, and utility bills.
 Try to resolve the situation by communicating with the landlord in person or by phone to settle the bond claim.